Living with advanced cancer

 Understanding grief

-Everyone’s experience of grief is different, so this information offers a general guide only.
-While we hope you find this helpful, some sections may stir up a range of feelings.
-You may like to read the parts that seem useful now and leave the rest until you’re ready.
+This information has been prepared to help you understand more about grief when someone close to you has died from cancer.
+Everyone’s experience of grief is different, so these pages offer a general guide only.
+While we hope you find this information helpful, some sections may stir up a range of feelings.
+You may like to read the sections that seem useful now and leave the rest until you’re ready.

 Facing end of life